top of page

 30. Alex Osterwalder

 As co-founder of Strategyzer, Alex provides consulting tools and methodologies that help organisations design, test, and implement new business models.
-He is ranked on the Thinkers50 list.
+He appears on the Thinkers50 list.

 Specialties: Business model innovation, value proposition design, strategic tools, innovation methodology